IF YOU HAVE ANY QUESTIONS REGARDING LANDLORD-TENANT LAW, YOU MAY CONSULT WITH AN ATTORNEY. THE COURT CANNOT PROVIDE LEGAL ADVICE.

 Property must be located in whole or in part within the city.

-1. 14 Day Notice: (Notice to Pay rent or surrender possession)
+1. Notice to Pay rent or surrender possession

 Before a summary proceeding (Landlord-Tenant proceeding) can be brought for non-payment of rent, a personal demand for rent must be made by written notice giving the tenant at least 14 days to pay the rent or surrender possession of the premises must be served upon the tenant(s).